 “The fundamental idea of good is thus: that it consists in preserving life, in favoring it, in wanting to bring it to its highest value; and evil consists in destroying life, doing it injury, hindering its development” (Albert Schweitzer).

 AS WE LIVE AND WORK FROM DAY TO DAY, THE RESULT OF OUR ACTIVITY OUGHT TO BE THE PRESERVATION, OR SAVING, OF SOME THINGS WORTHY OF BEING SAVED.
-We don't always think clearly about what is worth preserving, and our efforts at preservation aren't always successful, but it would be sad if nobody could say, at the end of our lives, that there was any good thing that we had preserved.
+We don’t always think clearly about what is worth preserving, and our efforts at preservation aren’t always successful, but it would be sad if none of us could say, at the end of our lives, that there was any good thing that we had preserved.

 Life is full of change, of course, and never more so than nowadays.
 There are times when things need to be replaced, removed, or gotten rid of.
 But the purpose of these changes is not merely negative.
 Ideally, we set aside some things in order to have better things which can be preserved.
 Thomas Babington was correct when he said, “Reform, that you may preserve.”
 Reformation and preservation don’t have to be enemies; they can be allies.

 Specifically what it is that we preserve depends, of course, on our values, so there is much to be said for refining and improving our values.
-Most of us know what it's like to look back and see things we discarded in the past that should have been preserved.
-So we're wise if we work on improving our powers of judgment and discrimination.
-We should want to be, in the well-known words of Abraham Lincoln, "honorable alike in what we give and what we preserve."
+Most of us know what it’s like to look back and contemplate things we discarded in the past that should have been preserved.
+So we’re wise if we work on improving our powers of judgment and discrimination.
+We should want to be, in the well-known words of Abraham Lincoln, “honorable alike in what we give and what we preserve.”